 Malmo

 Cycling to malmo was paradise.
 Fields of gold and a red Swedish barn at a distance.
 It couldn’t get more idyllic.
 Swedish countryside was empty, I hardly saw anyone.
-By the time I stated noticing some traffic, I realized that I had cycled 40 KMs and have arrived in Malmo!
+By the time I stated noticing some traffic, I realized that I had already cycled 40 KMs and have arrived in Malmo!

 The shelter was in the shape of a bird’s nest, overlooking the sea.
 What a beautiful design with an amazing view!
-I saw a father and Son camping nearby and a parked old bike near the shelter.
+I saw a father and his son camping nearby and a parked old bike near the shelter.
 I waved at the father and walked a bit further to take a good look at the shelter.

 ”Hey there!”